 Bringing home your first puppy can be exciting and even life-changing.
 Puppies fill our lives with joy, love and playfulness.
-They also present newfound challenges and responsibilities.
-When puppy training is attended to wisely, the result is a delightful and cherished family companion.
+They also present newfound challenges and responsibilities like getting him vaccinated, potty trained, crate trained and of course, proper socialization.
+Below are the basic skills to teach your puppy on its first week in his forever home.
+Remember that when puppy training is attended to wisely, the result is a delightful and cherished family companion.

 It’s important to remember that chewing is not a sign of bad behavior.
 Chewing is part of play, as well as necessary to relieve the discomfort of teething.
 Just about anything within puppy’s reach at this time is fair game for chewing — socks, shoes, yoga mat, furniture, as well as your delightfully fleshy body parts!